sassoftware/esp-kubernetes/README.md

 6. Under Order Assets, click Download Certificates.

-7. Save the file, certs.zip, to the $deploy directory that you created in step 1.
+7. Save the file, certs.zip, to the $mydeploy directory that you created in step 1.

 8. In the same Order Assets section of the page, click Download License.

-9. Save the license file (license.jwt) from my.sas.com to the $deploy directory.
+9. Save the license file (license.jwt) from my.sas.com to the $mydeploy directory.

 10. Scroll down to the section of the page that is labeled SAS Mirror Manager.
 Click [Download Now](https://support.sas.com/en/documentation/install-center/viya/deployment-tools/4/mirror-manager.html) to download the SAS Mirror Manager package to the machine where you want to create your mirror registry.